CVasquezroque/project-spanish-dictionary-lsp/README.md

 *Example*
 ```
-Initializing script convert_glosa_db_to_xlsx.py...
+Initializing script glosa_ia_tier_adder.py...

-Enter the path to the directory containing the files:
+Enther the folder which contains the subfolders of each gloss
 FOLDER: 1.VERSIÓN FINAL

-Enter the file extension of the files you want to modify (e.g. 'eaf'):
+Enter the name for the xlsx file
-FILE EXTENSION: eaf
+FILENAME: glosas_complete
 ```
 ### Output
 The script will create an excel file as the output filename argument in the working directory and log files for each processed file in the 'logs/extraction_logs/' directory.
 In case of any errors